 Google Pixel Fold release date and price

-Finally, mention of the 'Passport' codename and GPQ72 model number have been spotted in Android 12 beta code, and they're believed to be attached to the Pixel Fold.
+Plus, mention of the 'Passport' codename and GPQ72 model number have been spotted in Android 12 beta code, and they're believed to be attached to the Pixel Fold.
 Their presence in the code suggests not just that the phone exists, but that it might arrive before too long.

 Design and display